martinjohndyer/FAIR_Code_design/episodes/Dont_touch_your_code_anymore.md

 0.01
 ```

-It will also be giving a string...And that can be annoying when you have some other types.
+It will also be giving a string...And that can be annoying when you have some other types because you will have to convert everything to the right type.
 Fortunately, other methods are available:

 - `.getint()` will extract the keyword and convert it to integer
 - `.getfloat()` will extract the keyword and convert it to a float
 - `.getboolean()` will extract the keyword and convert it to a boolean.
 Interestingly, you it return `True` is the value is `1`, `yes`, `true` or `on`, while it will return False if the value is `0`, `no`, `false`, or `off`.

 #### Writing configuration files

+In some occasions it might also be interesting to be able to write configuration file programatically. **Configparser** allows the user to write INI files as well.

 #### Exercice: